MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/analytics-reporting.md

 ### How to track learners’ progress on the Community Training

-Community Training allows organizations to track and stay updated on learners' progress and performance scores through quizzes and graded assessments.
+Community Training allows organizations to track and stay updated on learners' progress and performance scores through non-graded assessments and graded assessments.
 Customers can use the inbuilt analytics to track learners' engagements and progress.
 Also, individual learner’s progress can be tracked and downloaded.

 For more information, [**go here**](../analytics/in-built-reports/overall-summary.md).